ksigWyatt/Remote_Physics_Lab/Control Server/server/remote_physics_lab/README.md

 ### Note
-This is the folder for the Remote Physics Lab API powered by Django REST Framework
+This is the folder for the Remote Physics Lab API powered by Django TastyPie.